green-coding-solutions/website/content/projects/energy-id.md

 If you want to further compare a project, monitor a project over time or even do optimizations and performance engineering do look into the capabilities of the [Green Metrics Tool](projects/green-metrics-tool/)

 **Important:** The absolute numbers shown here are not to be taken as ground truth of the actual carbon cost of the software in the wild.
-These are the cost that happen on our testing machines, which are quite big bare metal servers and also reflect the cost of the scenario chosen by us.
+These are the cost that happen on our testing machines and also reflect the cost of the scenario chosen by us.
 A different use-case might incur a vastly different carbon cost.

 For measurement on different machines, which are more similar to what you are running in your setup, visit our [Cluster documentation](https://docs.green-coding.berlin/docs/measuring/measurement-cluster/)